Keeping filling in cinnamon rolls: Introduction

 Using Water, Egg Wash, or Butter as Adhesives

-Sealing the edges is non-negotiable for keeping the filling inside.
+Sealing the edges is non-negotiable for keeping the filling inside and mastering how do you get fillings to stay in cinnamon rolls.
 Depending on what you have on hand, you can:

 Preventing the Rolls from Unraveling